Director & Assistant Professor of Environmental Studies

 Sarah can find any reason to spend time outside.
 She enjoys hiking, running, and reading on her back porch.
 Since her study abroad experience as an undergraduate student, Sarah has had the travel bug.
 She was a Peace Corps Volunteer in Ukraine, researched environmental conflict in the Middle East, and includes Krakow, Poland; Montreal, Canada; and Istanbul, Turkey on her list of favorite cities.

-Assistant Director and Instructional Technology and Design Coordinator
+Assistant Director of Instructional Technology and Design

 Master of Education in Career and Technology Education, Bowling Green State University